emmercm/www/src/blog/what-is-a-docker-digest.md

 ## Manifest lists

-In the above `node:14.7.0` example, we were returned a list of manifests when asking the container registry for the raw manifest.
-This lets developers publish multiple platforms for the same image tag, and it's done with the commands `docker manifest` or `docker buildx` (both experimental as of writing).
+In the above `node:14.7.0` example, we were returned a "manifest list" when asking the container registry for the raw manifest.
+Manifest lists let developers publish multiple platforms for the same image tag, and it's done with the commands `docker manifest` or `docker buildx` (both experimental as of writing).
 This is fairly common with "library" base images, such as `node` and `ubuntu`:

 ```bash
 $ skopeo inspect --raw docker://ubuntu:20.04 | jq .